Gastric Sleeve (Sleeve Gastrectomy) New Jersey

 Q: Can You Revise A Gastric Sleeve?

 A: Absolutely, yes.
 In fact, the gastric sleeve offers a number of revision options.
-The sleeve procedure can be repeated to shrink the stomach further, or the procedure can be converted to a gastric bypass or duodenal switch.
 Please learn more about gastric sleeve revisions.

 Q: Will I Feel Hungry?

-A: A number of patients will feel fewer hunger pangs as a result of a sleeve procedure.
+A: Some patients will feel fewer hunger pangs as a result of a sleeve procedure.
 This is due to the removal of the fundus of the stomach that produces the hunger hormone ghrelin.
-Not all patients receive this benefit.

 Q: If The Gastric Sleeve Was Originally Part Of A Duodenal Switch (DS), Why Don’t I Go All The Way With The DS?

 A: The duodenal switch is an experimental procedure.
-While it does offer exceptional weight loss potential, it is complex, comes with a number of additional risks and considerations and may not be covered by your insurance.
-Additionally, the gastric sleeve is very effective as a standalone procedure and many patients will not require going any further.
+While it does offer exceptional weight loss potential, it is complex, comes with a number of additional risks and considerations and may not be covered by insurance.
+The gastric sleeve is very effective as a standalone procedure and many patients will not require going any further.

 Q: Is The Gastric Sleeve Right For Me?